eclipse-openj9/openj9-docs/docs/xxdisclaimjitscratch.md

 # -XX:\[+|-\]DisclaimJitScratch

-:fontawesome-solid-exclamation-triangle:{: .warn aria-hidden="true"} **Restriction:** This option is deprecated; the option is accepted but ignored.
+:fontawesome-solid-triangle-exclamation:{: .warn aria-hidden="true"} **Restriction:** This option is deprecated; the option is accepted but ignored.

 **(Linux&reg; only)**